-William Moses Hill, son of Fred and Tempy Ann Stancil Hill, was born Feb.
+William Moses Hill, fifth child of Fred and Tempy Ann Stancil Hill, was born Feb.
 23, 1896, in Johnston County, North Carolina.
 His death certificate says he was born Feb.
-23, 1895.
+23, 1895, but his older brother Millard Hill was born Dec.
+27, 1894.

 He married Carolyn Francis Stancil on Feb.
 24, 1918.